splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-itsi-alerts.rst

 Now you are ready to start sending alerts to Incident Intelligence.

-Send ITSI episodes as incidents in Incident Intelligence
+Post ITSI episodes as incidents in Incident Intelligence
 ==================================================================

-To send ITSI episodes to Incident Intelligence:
+To send ITSI episodes as incidents in Incident Intelligence you must have ITSI version 4.17 or newer.

 #.
 In ITSI, navigate to :guilabel:`ITSI > Configuration > Notable Event Aggregation Policies`.
 #.
 Create a new notable event Aggregation policy or edit an existing notable event Aggregation policy.